kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

-This is the #Mission23 wiki page for the massacre which occurred at Mount Calvary Baptist Church in Lexington, KY.

-Until this page is completed, we recommend you visit the existing repo [here](https://github.com/MCBCMF/MCBCMassacre).

-Share this widely!
-The more people who read it, the safer everyone is.
-There truly is safety and numbers.
-Shine a spotlight on this!
+Share this story widely.
+The more who read it, the safer we all are.

+Both https://CIAkill.site and https://CIAmassacre.site redirect to this article.

 ***